pete-nerantzinis/neo-act-overlay/README.md

+# Forked for BnS NEO Overlay
+Giving credit to the original owners, but styling for BnS NEO

 # FFXIV Ember Overlay & Spell Timers
 Powerful, data-focused DPS overlay and spell timers for Final Fantasy XIV.
 Can be used with the [OverlayPlugin](https://github.com/ngld/OverlayPlugin/releases) and [ACTWebSocket](https://github.com/ZCube/ACTWebSocket) plugins for [Advanced Combat Tracker](https://advancedcombattracker.com/download.php).